timmcginley/Agile/Methodology/README.md

 # Agile Prototyping (AP) Methodology
->Agile Prototyping is a [meta disciplinary] comparative design and analysis method for buildings and their systems.
+>Agile Prototyping is a [meta disciplinary] design and analysis method for buildings and their systems.
 As if biologists were trying to make sense of artificial design when they have only seen biological design before.

 ### Obviously buildings don't 'really' have genes, but...
 Biologists call a fully grown organism the [phenotype] and the genetic code that created it the [genotype].
 Before biologists could understand the genes of an organism from genetic sequencing, they used comparative biology (measuring, drawing and inferring differences between species) to 'guess' the genes of the organism, this did not work brilliantly as observable traits in the phenotype are rarely the result of a single gene, however it did get them started.
 Agile Prototyping applies the same approach to guess and sequence the 'genes' of building systems.